 An evolving landscape for CbC reporting

 The global landscape for CbC Reporting by MNE groups is still evolving.
-This initial period may be challenging for both tax administrations and MNE groups (e.g. where during a transitional period an MNE group may be exposed to local filing in multiple jurisdictions but has prepared its CbC report in accordance with the rules in place in its parent jurisdiction), which may call for a pragmatic approach that takes into account best efforts made to comply with CbC related obligations.
+The initial period may be challenging for both tax administrations and MNE groups (e.g. where during a transitional period an MNE group may be exposed to local filing in multiple jurisdictions but has prepared its CbC report in accordance with the rules in place in its parent jurisdiction), which may call for a pragmatic approach that takes into account best efforts made to comply with CbC related obligations.
 These challenges should diminish over time, as the global landscape for CbC Reporting becomes more settled and both tax administrations and MNE groups gain in experience.

 The steps described above are reflected in the latest summary of the status of the implementation of CbC reporting by jurisdictions.
-The OECD continues to work closely with jurisdictions to support the effective implementation of CbC reporting in accordance with the Action 13 minimum standard, and to put in place relationships for the exchange of CbC reports, to ensure that the first year of CbC reporting operates as intended from the perspective of both tax authorities and MNE groups.
+The OECD continues to work closely with jurisdictions to support the effective implementation of CbC reporting in accordance with the Action 13 minimum standard, and to put in place relationships for the exchange of CbC reports, to ensure that CbC reporting operates as intended from the perspective of both tax authorities and MNE groups.

 The Country-by-Country Reporting requirements form one of the four BEPS minimum standards.
 Each of these minimum standards is subject to peer review in order to ensure timely and accurate implementation and thus safeguard the level playing field.
 All members of the Inclusive Framework on BEPS commit to implementing the Action 13 minimum standard on CbC reporting, and to participating in the peer review.